-The wind load specified in the existing building code under the Building Control Act (BCA) 1979 is obsolete because it does not consider the terrain conditions and the typhoon influence.
+The wind load specified in the existing building code under the Building Control Act (BCA) 1979 is obsolete because it does not consider the terrain conditions and the typhoon influence and then the wind pressures depend on only the height and apply the same value for whole country.
 In addition, the code value is too low for very tall building, and for building in open exposure, as well as buildings in the Southern part of Thailand which is prone to typhoon attack [1, 2].
 Therefore, the subcommittee on wind and earthquake effects on structures of the Engineering Institute of Thailand published the wind loading standard for building design in 2003 [3].
 It considers the wind speed zoning, surrounding terrain, dynamic properties, and building shapes.
 The standard is mainly based on the National Building Code of Canada 1995 [4].

 However, the wind loading standard for building design in 2003 has been revised again for up-to-date wind loading standard.
-At present, DPT standard 1311-50 for wind loading calculation and response of buildings in Thailand is newly published by Department of Public Works and Town & Country Planning [5].
-To develop the new wind loading standard for building design, an evaluation and comparison of wind load and responses for building among several codes/standards were studied by Boonyapinyo et al. [5-7], among others.
+At present, DPT standard 1311-50 (Figure 1) for wind loading calculation and response of buildings in Thailand is newly published by Department of Public Works and Town & Country Planning [5].
+To develop the new wind loading standard for building design, an evaluation and comparison of wind load and responses for building among several codes/standards were studied by Boonyapinyo et al. [5-

+7], among others.
 The comparisons include National Building Code of Canada [8], International Standard [9], ASCE Standard [10], AIJ Recommendation [11], Australian Standard [12] and European Standard [13].
-The new development of DPT standard 1311-50 for wind load and response, reference wind speed map, natural frequency and damping of building, table for design wind loads for main structures, secondary members and claddings for low-rise buildings, wind tunnel test procedure, commentary, numerical examples, computer program for calculation of wind load and response, and wind load on miscellaneous structures such as, large billboards, cylinders, poles, structural member, two- and three-dimensional trusses.
-The reference wind speed is based on the study of the wind climate in Thailand [1, 5, 14].
+The new development of DPT standard 1311-50 for wind loading calculation and response of buildings over 2003 version includes the specified wind load and response, reference wind speed map, natural frequency and damping of buildings for low-rise buildings, wind tunnel test procedure, commentary, numerical examples, computer program for calculation of wind load and response, and wind load on miscellaneous structures such as, large billboards, cylinders, poles, structural member, two-and three-dimensional trusses.
+The reference wind speed is based on the study of the wind climate in Thailand [1, 5, 14-15].
 The wind speed for the Southern Thailand reflects the influence of the rare event of the typhoons in the region.
-The natural frequency and damping for building in Thailand are based on the measurements of 50 buildings in Bangkok [15].
+The natural frequency and damping for building in Thailand are based on the measurements of 50 buildings in Bangkok [16].